Sea Palling

 Sea Palling, also historically spelled Pawling and Pauling, is a village and civil parish covering 11.05 km2 in the English county of Norfolk.
 The village is 19.6 mi south-east of Cromer, 19.6 mi north-east of Norwich and 140 mi north-east of London.
 The village lies 4 mi east of the A149 between Kings Lynn and Great Yarmouth.
 The nearest railway station is at North Walsham for the Bittern Line, which runs between Sheringham, Cromer, and Norwich.

-Historically known as Palling, the parish was renamed on 2 October 1948 from "Palling" to "Sea Palling".
+The parish was renamed on 2 October 1948 from Palling to 'Sea Palling'.

-In local dialect Sea Palling is pronounced "Sea Pawling".
+In local dialect the name is pronounced "Sea Pawling".